CGJennings/se3docs/docs/um-install-linux.md

 ## System requirements

-A Debian package (`.deb`) is available for amd64 (64-bit Intel/AMD) devices.
-This includes a precompiled private Java runtime, ensuring that Strange Eons has a compatible runtime that will not interfere with any edition of Java you may have installed for general use.
-If your device is not compatible, see the instructions for [other devices](um-install-other.md) instead.
+Debian packages (`.deb`) are available for devices with 64-bit Intel/AMD (amd64) and ARM64 (arm64) processors.
+This includes a precompiled private runtime, ensuring that an existing Java installation does not interfere with Strange Eons.
+If your device's processor is not compatible with one of these packages, see the instructions for [other devices](um-install-other.md) instead.

 At least 2 GB of RAM is recommended.